balena-io/docs/pages/introduction/introduction.md

-# Modern software development and deployment workflow for the Internet of Things
+# Welcome

 [Resin.io][resin] makes it simple to deploy, update, and maintain code running on remote devices.

-[Resin.io][resin] pulls hardware development into the 21st century.
-It endows you with the ability to seamlessly update all your embedded linux devices in the wild.
-Any language, any packages, nicely contained and shipped to all your devices with a simple "git push".resin.io deals with all the messy bits like cross-compilation, device monitoring, VPNs, and log collection transparently, so you can focus on your product, not infrastructure.
+We are bringing the web development and deployment workflow to hardware.
+Using tools like git and docker to allow you to seamlessly update all your embedded linux devices in the wild.
+We handle cross-compilation, device monitoring, VPNs, and log collection, so you can focus on your product and not the infrastructure.

-To get started with resin.io, first read [Understanding resin.io][understanding] or you can jump right in with [Installing resin.io][installing] to a quick start on provisioning your devices.
+To get started with resin.io, first read [understanding resin.io][understanding] or you can jump right in with [installing resin.io][installing] to a quick start on provisioning your devices.

+Have fun!

+If you have any further questions drop us mail **hello at resin dot io**.

 [resin]:http://resin.io
-[installing]:/pages/installing.md
-[understanding]:/pages/understanding/understanding.md
+[installing]:/pages/installing/gettingStarted.md
+[understanding]:/pages/understanding/understanding-code-deployment.md